The Encyclopedia of American Songs and Musicals

 of a knife along the strings of his guitar.

-make a musical career for escaping a life without outcome.
+hope to make a musical career for escaping a life without outcome.

 Brought up in Memphis by her mother and his stepfather, the little Robert had left living with them to